HxxxxxS/MyAddon/README.md

 # MyAddon
-An example addon written for 1.12
+An example World of Warcraft addon written for 1.12